IEntin/ClientServer/README.md

 Business logic, compression, task multithreading, and communication layers are completely decoupled.

-Business logic here is an example of financial calculations I once worked on.
+Business logic is an example of financial calculations I once worked on.
 This logic finds keywords in the request from another document and performs financial calculations based on the results of this search.
 There are 10000 requests in a batch, each of these requests is compared with 1000 entries from another document containing keywords, money amounts and other information.
-The easiest way to understand this logic is to look at the responses with diagnostics turned on.
+The easy way to understand this logic is to look at the responses with diagnostics turned on.
 The single feature of this code referred in other parts of the application is a signature of the method taking request string_view as a parameter and returning the response string.
 Different logic from a different field, not necessarily finance, can be plugged in.

-To measure the performance of the system the same batch was repeated in an infinite loop, but every time it was created anew from a source file.
-The server was processing these batches from scratch in each iteration.
-With one client processing of one batch takes about 30 milliseconds on a rather weak laptop, the client command being './client > output.txt' or even './client > /dev/null'.
-Printing to the terminal doubles the latency.
+To measure the performance of the system the same batch is repeated in an infinite loop, but every time it is created anew from a source file.
+The server is processing these batches from scratch in each iteration.
+With one client processing one batch takes about 10 milliseconds on desktop with Ubuntu 22.04 installed.
+Printing to the terminal doubles the latency, use ./client > /dev/null to exclude printing latency.

-To test the code:
+To test the code manually (not using deploy.sh):

 1. clone the repository

 2. build the app

-Prerequisites:

-Header only boost libraries must be installed.

-google tests must be installed:\
-sudo apt-get install libgtest-dev\
-sudo apt-get install cmake\
-cd /usr/src/gtest\
-sudo cmake CMakeLists.txt\
-sudo make\
-sudo cp lib/*.a /usr/lib

-The compiler must support c++20\
-gcc  11.1.0\
-clang 12.0.0\
-boost_1_80_0

 make arguments: